maxtoroq/maxtoroq.github.io/XCST/index.md

 ### Not structured, not immutable

 XCST does not change what *kind* of language C# is.
 You can do things you can't do in XSLT, like exit early from a template (using `c:return`) or changing the value of a variable (using `c:set`).
-Likewise, `c:next-iteration` and `c:break` are not required to be in a tail position.

 Original features
 -----------------